Join Sophie-stication Nation

 From there, I made the decision to file for child support, one that would do me no good.
 About a week or two later I found out my son’s father had become incarcerated for larceny charges, where he would spend the next 6 plus years.
 To make matters worse, about a year into my son’s father being in prison, I found out that he was still legally married all this time.
 But I could not worry about what my son’s father was doing, I had a child to take care of.
 When my son was a year old, I was sitting at my new job as a bachelors level counselor.
 As I was sitting in a meeting on a of a paper I saw (LMHP).
 I learned that this meant licensed mental health professional.
 As clear as any other voice, God said “you need to be that.”

 During my stent in my program I had become a member of the Chi Sigma Iota, international counseling honor society and a student member of the American Association For Marriage and Family Therapy.
 When I started my Master’s I knew my education would not stop there.
 God told me to get a PhD.
-This is what I am working on now, a PhD in human behavior, in am in the dissertation phase!
+And now I am done with my PhD.
+Look at God!

-I would love to tell you that everyone in my life was supportive of me being a single mother and going to school.
+I would love to tell you that everyone in my life was supportive of me being a single mother and going to school and wanting a better life for myself.
 But they were not.
 Many of my family and friends told me that I was not going to be able to do it.
 However, it was up to me to not pay attention to them and change their minds through my actions and doing what God placed on my heart to do, and here I stand.

 My journey does not end with my education.
 As I look back on my life, I now know that some would consider this adversity.
 Some people would call what I went through strength and perseverance.
 As I went through it, I did not see it like that.

 I just wanted my son to have a better life.
-I did not want to barely get by, but I wanted to survive.
-My son goes to a private Christian school and I even manage to become a home owner.
+I did not want to barely get by or just survive.
+I want to live the best life I can live, and I want to give my son the same respect.

 Through my course of being a single mother I would love to tell you that it was all easy and I was content with being alone.
 But this was not the case.
 During the six years I was still going back and forth with my son’s father while he was in prison.
 There were times that attempted to force a relationship in effort to have a “traditional” family.
 That was until I found out my son’s father had a girlfriend while he was in prison, one in which he was seeing since I was pregnant.
 So let’s recap.
-He had a wife and he had a girlfriend.
-I could not do the drama anymore.
-I had to make a decision.
-I was doing a lot of things that only caused me more pain, so I had to let go.
+He had a wife (which I found out when he was in prison) and now he had a girlfriend.
+There are times in our life where we have to make decisions that are best for us.
+I could not been in a love triangle, hexagon, octagon, or any of it anymore.
+When you have a child, your priority shift to what is important.
+My son was important and me living my life was important.

 When, my son’s father got out of prison.
 He tried to be a “father” for about a month or two before disappearing again.
 He is only ordered to pay $65 a month in child support which he does not pay.
 But I do not care.
 I do not care because I made a life for my son.
 All the hard work and education that I have gotten paid off and he does not matter to me nor does his money matter.
-And that is what the grace and peace of God will get you when you let go and live your life.
+I have to do for my son.
+As a mother, I do not have a choice.
+And really I WANT to for him as bad as I WANT to do for myself.
+And that is what the grace and the peace of God will get you.
+The ability to let go and live your life and KNOW without a shadow of a doubt that God has your back and He orders your steps.
 I am happy, my son is happy, and he is a child that I can be proud of.
-Never have I known unconditional love until I had him.
-And I am thankful that God knew what I needed to get my life in order and that was my son.
+Never have I known unconditional love until I had him (see my blog here).
+And I am thankful that God knew what I needed to get my life in order and that is my son.